Chetan-Bashetti/flat-nested-objects/README.md

 # flat-nested-objects

-This Package will flat the nested objects and make all key values pairs available to use at initial level
+This Package will flat the nested objects and returns a simple object that has all nested keys and their values available to use at initial level

 ## Installation